aspiers/openstack-day-israel-2017-compute-ha/markdown/when-compute-HA.md

 </div>

 Note:

-- Pets are typically given unique names, whereas cattle aren't.
-- This reflects that pets take a lot of work to create and look after, whereas cattle don't.
+- Pets are each unique, stateful, and take a lot of work to create and look after.
-- Similarly, when something goes wrong with a pet, you need to invest a lot of effort to fix it, whereas with cattle you just get another one.
+- Cattle are all the same, and stateless, so when something goes wrong with one you just get another one to replace it.
-- thanks to CERN for this slide, and Bill Baker for the original terminology
+- Thanks to Bill Baker for the original terminology.

 <!-- .slide: data-state="normal" id="cattle" data-timing="60" -->